 WILDLIFE CONSERVATION CORPS (WCC)

-volunteer group in the state.
-WCC members are involved in all phases of Division activities from wildlife research to newsletter production.
+The Wildlife Conservation Corps (WCC), with more than 3400 members, is the largest natural resource management volunteer group in the state.
+WCC members are involved in all phases of Division activities from wildlife research to fishing education.
 Every year volunteers contribute services valued at more than $1,000,000.

-Speakerís Bureau, presenting slide presentations on endangered and non-game species management.
+Volunteers also participate in the Endangered and Nongame Programís Speakerís Bureau, presenting slide presentations on endangered and non-game species management.

 Anyone 18 years of age and older is welcome to join the Division of Fish and Wildlife as a volunteer.
 If interested, complete and submit the application form below, or e-mail questions